denisapredescu/Meteorite-shower/README.md

 ## Introduction
 The project is made for Introduction to Reobotics course, 3rd year at the Faculty of Matematics and Computer Science, University of Bucharest.
-It is composed by a menu and a game called `Meteorite shower`, similar to Space Invader recreated on a 8X8 led matrix.
+It is composed by a menu and a game called `Meteorite shower`, similar to Space Invader recreated on a 8X8 matrix.

 ## Task Requirements
 1. <i>Game menu</i>: